isabella232/win32-pr.es-es/desktop-src/TermServ/imsrdpcameraredirconfig-instanceid.md

 ## <a name="property-value"></a>Valor de propiedad

-El identificador de instancia de la cámara.
+Identificador de instancia de la cámara.

 ## <a name="requirements"></a>Requisitos